coleenquadros/configuration/docs/openshiftio/sop/cycling-tenant-cluster-tokens.md

     `echo -n <encrypted string> | base64 -d | gpg -d`

 5. Update the token in Vault, in the corresponding secret.
-For pathes, [consult](#relevant-secrets)
+For paths, [consult](#relevant-secrets)

 6. Send a merge request to app-interface to bump the version of the secret

 7. Merge app-interface PR.

+8. Restart the f8tenant and f8auth deployments in the relevant namespace/cluster

-8. Update the token in Vault for blackbox-exporter checks, this should clear alert
+9. Update the token in Vault for blackbox-exporter checks, this should clear alert
     - Put token in [Vault](https://vault.devshift.net/ui/vault/secrets/app-interface/show/app-sre/app-sre-observability-production/blackbox-exporter/osio-devtools-bot)
     - Check if secret updated for blackbox-exporter
     - Do rolout for blackbox-eporter to pick-up changes